 Despite their diversity, all articles share three key characteristics: first, a taste for experimentation and a remarkable ingenuity in devising solutions to overcome the common set of challenges they face; second, a critical attitude towards the use of digital tools and methods; and third, a strong interdisciplinary engagement.
 These three common traits derive from the challenges of working with computational tools and historical data.
 One of the main difficulties is the large volume of data and the wide scale of observation, which cannot be handled through the “traditional” methods of close reading and micro-analysis.
 To address this challenge, the authors imagine various reduction methods such as classification and filtering (Vierthaler, Armand), hierarchical clustering (Levine and Huang), pruning techniques (Henriot, Levine), and contextualised case studies.
-For example, Vierthaler analyses the specific textual connections between Jinpingmei and one its most influential sources (Shuihu Zhuan).
+For example, Vierthaler analyses the specific textual connections between Jinpingmei and one of its most influential sources (Shuihu Zhuan).
 Kaske and Kessler examine more specifically the figure of the prefect, while Henriot and Levine focuses on particular ego-networks and clusters.
 The authors continuously shift their lenses to navigate from individuals to groups (Henriot, Levine and Huang), from words to documents and corpora (Vierthaler, Henriot, Armand).
 To overcome the issue of article separation in massive press corpora, Armand applies topic modelling to selected segments of texts using concordance.
 Another challenge is the complexity of historical data, which cannot always be easily bent to computational tools.
 For example, Kaske and Kessler use simulation and probabilities to handle the complex system of bureaucratic appointments.
 To tackle the variety of social life as reported in contemporary newspapers, Henriot combines the network analysis of actors with the topic modelling of article contents.
 Missing information is another big issue.
 For example, the uncertain date of publication of Jinpingmei, incomplete game rules, truncated names in Shenbao, and gaps in archival documentation raise significant challenges.
 One of the strategies to fill the holes consists in formulating rational hypotheses informed by the authors’ intimate knowledge of the context and previous scholarship.

 The recognition of these challenges shapes the authors’ modesty and drives their commendable efforts to make historical research more transparent.
 Their contribution to “digital hermeneutics” () encompasses its two key dimensions, namely source and tool criticism.
 The authors critically confront different source materials and algorithmic models to unveil their potential biases.
 For example, Vierthaler experiments with different models for text classification and develops proofs of concept to test their robustness before applying them to unknown cases.
 His philosophy is to “use the simplest methods possible that provide reliable results”.
 For this particular study, he chose to rely on the well-established “bag-of-words” representation of text (n-gram), instead of the trendy, yet less stable transformer-based models.
 Henriot and Armand compare different topic models, while Kaske and Kessler contrast different versions of the game and consider various possible scenarios for reaching the highest position with the highest return.
 This critical and experimental state of mind also helps the authors to anticipate the risk that the selected methods may “fail” or may not provide the expected level of accuracy, which is remarkably explained in Vierthaler’s paper.
 While he acknowledges the limitations of his “bag-of-word” approach, he is also able to draw important lessons from them.
 Trying to understand why and where the model fails leads to new discoveries about the original texts and to identifying the mentions of persons’ names as a major source of noise.